kbr/fritzconnection/docs/sources/library.rst

     fha.set_switch(ain, on=True)

 This will turn the switch with the given identifier *on* or *off* depending whether the parameter 'on' is *True* or *False*.
-Usecases can be to set a switch depending on the temperature or daytime.
+Use-cases can be to set a switch depending on the temperature or daytime.

 FritzHomeAutomation  API